CannyChiu/TechnicalTalentPartnerHub/README.md

 * ["Full Stack Recruiter" - Jan Tegze ](https://fullstackrecruiter.net/)-> Teaches you about sourcing across various channels like Github/Facebook/Meet-up/etc.
 * ["How to Speak Tech" - Vinay Trivedi](https://www.vinaytrivedi.com/book)-> Great resource for recruiters that are just starting off in technical recruiting and need to learn about how software development works.
 Imagine a technical terms 101 guide.
 * ["Stop Asking Questions" -Andrew Warner](https://www.damngravity.com/books/stop-asking-questions-by-andrew-warner) -> Wonderful tips on how a recruiter can guide deeper conversations through the art of interviewing.
-* [The Holloway Guide to Equity Compensation ](https://www.holloway.com/g/equity-compensation/about) -> Equity is a huge consideration when joining a company, but equity is a black box for most individuals.
-Check out this thorough guide on how equity works.
-I learned lots about concepts like 409A valuations, taxation, public vs. private equity, vesting schedules, stock options vs. RSUs, and much more.

 ## **Podcasts:**
 * [PLURALSIGHT: All Hands on Tech](https://www.pluralsight.com/resource-center/podcasts)